jasperlinsen/somethinghere-2020/blog/01-gamepad/README.md

     window.addEventListener( 'gamepadconnected', onGamepadEvent );
     window.addEventListener( 'gamepaddisconnected', onGamepadEvent );

-When connecting, we also use this opportunity to tell our page that there's a gamepad connected.
-This could be sueful to increase sizing and padding on some elements, and we will be use using it display our cursor only when it is relevant:
+When connecting, we also use this opportunity to tell our page that there's a gamepad connected by adding a `gamepad-connected` class to the `body`.
+This could be useful to increase sizing and padding on some elements, sincee a gamepad is much less acurate, and we will be use using it display our cursor only when it is relevant:

     body:not(.gamepad-connected) #gamepad-cursor {